grupo-sbf/DoSo/README.md

 import 'package:doso/doso.dart';

 void main() async {
-  // [Do] represents a state with a value of type S and an optional failure of type F
+  // [Do] represents a action.
+(State with a value of type S and an optional failure of type F)
-  // [So] represents a return statement (is a type alias for Do<F, S> and SoException<Exception, S> for a fixed failure type)
+  // [So] represents a return.
+(Is a type alias for Do<F, S> and SoException<Exception, S> for a fixed failure type)

   // EMITTING STATES
   // Use Do.tryCatch to handle sync or async operations